cmcmteixeira/article-test/article/README.md

 #### Paginated View

 The paginated view offers a way to visualize all the articles in your Elevio account.
-On the left, you can see the list of items, clicking on of those items will show you its details on the right.
+On the left, you can see the list of items; clicking on of those items will show you its details on the right.

-Typing a **keyword** on the input box will filter the paginated list by keyword.
-Notice that this list of results may not be up to date (check Article Updater for details).
+Typing a **keyword** on the input box and then clicking search,  will filter the paginated list by keyword.
+Notice that, when filtered by keyword, this list of results may not be up to date (check Article Updater for details).

 ![](imgs/ui.png)

 #### Article Service